Salsa Verde Chicken Chili That Practically Cooks Itself

 - 3 Tbsp extra virgin olive oil

-- 2 large poblano peppers seeded and diced
+- 2 large poblano peppers, diced (keep seeds in for extra heat)

 - 2 tsp ground cumin